department-of-veterans-affairs/veteran-facing-services-tools/README.md

 After you've tested and previewed your changes locally it's time to publish a new version of the package to NPM.

-> Prerequisite: you must be [registered](https://docs.npmjs.com/getting-started/publishing-npm-packages) with NPM to publish an update to the module.
+> Prerequisite: you must be [registered](https://docs.npmjs.com/getting-started/publishing-npm-packages) with NPM, be a member of the "department-of-veterans-affairs" organization, and have the appropriate organization role to publish an update to the module.
 Verify that you are logged in correctly by running `npm whoami`.
+If you are unable to publish an update, confirm you are a member of the "department-of-veterans-affairs" organization by going to your Profile page on [npmjs.com](https://www.npmjs.com).

 ### 1. Update the package version number